 Here are some beautiful journals that you could get to store your ideas:

 You can put words in your journal or even little sketches.
-There’s no rules.
+There are no rules.
 It’s whatever will work best for your creative juices.

 Also–don’t filter yourself.
 Just because something doesn’t sound good, doesn’t mean it can’t blossom into a good children’s book idea later.